hashlahiri/Walk-Safe-AI/README.md

-# Walk Safe Routes
+# Walk Safe AI

 > “Can I walk from here to there right now – and how safe is it likely to be?”

-Walk Safe Routes is a learning/portfolio project exploring how to score walking routes on **safety**, not just distance.
+Walk Safe AI is a learning/portfolio project exploring how to score walking AI on **safety**, not just distance.
 Given an origin and destination, the app aims to compare a shortest route against a safer alternative using open data (lighting, police facilities, incident hotspots) plus simple heuristics.

 ---